handbook

 High School: Course Load, Dual Enrollment, Final Exams

-Course Load Students must take a full load (6 credits) each semester enrolled at Fideles.
+Course Load: Students must take a full load (6 credits) each semester enrolled at Fideles.
 Requests for exceptions to this policy will be considered based on the following criteria.

 - Juniors and Seniors enrolled in more than two honors courses or a dual enrollment course.